DavisMakerspace/keyfile/README.md

-# sentry-usbkey
+# usbkey

-This is a little udev-activated script to talk with the sentry server to allow door control on the connection of a registered usb key.
+Authenticate users based on a usb key.

+## Install

+`make install` will set up and install the needed udev rule.